AnotherWorldDAO/ETHGlobal-L2MintWithAPE/README.md

 # L2MintWithApe
-What if we can pay in $APE to mint NFTs on L2 (Optimism)?
+What if we can pay in $APE to mint NFTs on L2s such as [Optimism](https://www.optimism.io/), [ApeChain Testnet (OP-Stack)](https://github.com/AnotherWorldDAO/ApeChain-OPStack-SepoliaL2Testnet)?
+This is using OP-Stack's native crosslayer messenging with minimum dependencies of 3rd party services.

 - `MintWithApeL1.sol` - L1 contract to receive $APE and send cross layer message to L2
 - `MockAPE.sol` - L1 mock erc20 contract (to be replaced with official [$APE](https://etherscan.io/token/0x4d224452801aced8b2f0aebe155379bb5d594381) address for L1 production deployment)